What is Android Enterprise? Everything you need to know

 BYOD has tremendous potential in the corporate world and couldn’t simply be banned considering the security risks.
 The key is to implement BYOD in a manner that simply ensures security without compromising employee privacy.
 The concept of containerization unsprang then.

-First generation containerization was proprietary having limited options for employees to use their preferred productive apps and IT teams had no options to roll out mobile apps not supported by these containers.
-But now containerization is more flexible and integrates with app stores from Apple and Google allowing employees to work with their preferred apps without compromising privacy.
+First generation containerization was proprietary having limited options for employees to use their preferred productive applications and IT teams had no options to roll out mobile applications not supported by these containers.
+But now containerization is more flexible and integrates with app stores from Apple and Google allowing employees to work with their preferred applications without compromising privacy.
+The rapid increase in the interest in the usage of container-based isolation constraints has developed the urge for more agile and secure-by-default containerization technologies and approaches that provides a clean separation of concerns.
 With flexible containers, organizations can offer the users a significantly larger app store experience which can add on to their productivity.

 Android Enterprise comes with two different types of deployment.
 Organizations can choose to use MDM either for profile-based or complete management of their Android devices.
 That is, the company can manage either a work profile on the device or the entire device.

-Android devices enrolled as Profile owner will automatically create a work container upon enrollment.
-By default, work profile notifications and app icons have a work badge so they’re easy to distinguish from personal apps.
-Apps in the work profile do not interfere or communicate with apps in the personal space.
+Android devices enrolled as Profile owners will automatically create a work container upon enrollment.
+Silent installation and removal of work apps residing inside the work profile and per-app restrictions are the major benefits of employing profile owner mode on devices.
+By default, work profile notifications and application icons have a work badge so they’re easy to distinguish from personal apps.
+Apps in the work profile do not interfere or communicate with apps in personal space.
 Apps that are to be used in both the personal and business areas simply run double on the device, one unmanaged for personal use and the other managed.
-Applications that are part of the Work Profile will be highlighted by a small orange briefcase icon on top of the app icon, but except for that, the app will work just as expected and will be integrated into the overall Android user experience.
+Applications that are part of the Work Profile will be highlighted by a small orange briefcase icon on top of the application icon, but except for that, the application will work just as expected and will be integrated into the overall Android user experience.